-The international phonetic alphabet (spelling alphabet), used in police, military, emergency services, aviation and general communications.
+The international phonetic alphabet (spelling alphabet), is used in police, military, emergency services, aviation, and general communications.
 It is also very helpful when trying to spell your name or address over the phone.
-Using this system eliminates the potential errors that can occur from the listener not hearing/understanding what was said.
+Using this system eliminates the potential errors that can occur from the listener, not hearing/understanding what was said.

 For example, if I was to say that my address was 221B Baker Street over the phone (or radio) did I say B or D or possibly E. All of which rhyme and without visual clues are sometimes indistinguishable to a remote listener.